 Ubuntu at a Glance

-Serengeti South (December to March): 60- to 90-minute drive from camp
+Serengeti South (mid-November to mid-March): 90-minute drive from camp

 Children aged five and older